-a.
-Adjust your mixing valve (located underneath the sink near Alde®) by turning the valve towards the "+" symbol, allowing more hot water to enter the mixing valve.
+- a.
+Adjust your mixing valve (located near the Alde®) by turning the valve towards the "+" symbol, allowing more hot water to enter the mixing valve. - b.

-b.
 If this did not work, contact your nuCamp dealer for further instructions.

 3. Control panel will not turn on